Bsal13/Offensive-Security-Proving-Grounds-Boxes/DVR4 (Intermediate) Windows Box.md

 ![](Images/Pasted%20image%2020221009192857.png)
 #FindHiddenWindowsDirectorys

-#### - Changed to directory "ProgramData" and foud the following directorys.
+#### - Changed to directory "ProgramData" and found the following directories.
 I then navigated into the "PY_Software" directory:

 ![](Images/Pasted%20image%2020221009193059.png)